marjan-mesgarani/smartctl-linux/README.md

 ```

 # Output
-Sample outputs of **/opt/result.txt** is placed in sample **`results`** folder of this repo [here](https://github.com/marjan-mesgarani/smartctl-linux/tree/main/sample%20results).
-Alternatively, you can check them through below links for ATA/SATA disks and SCSI/SAS disks:
+Sample outputs of **/opt/result.txt** are placed in the sample **`results`** folder of this repo [here](https://github.com/marjan-mesgarani/smartctl-linux/tree/main/sample%20results).
+Alternatively, you can check them through the below links for ATA/SATA disks and SCSI/SAS disks:
 - [ATA/SATA](https://github.com/marjan-mesgarani/smartctl-linux/blob/main/sample%20results/SATA.txt)
 - [SCSI/SAS](https://github.com/marjan-mesgarani/smartctl-linux/blob/main/sample%20results/SAS.txt)

 # Collecting, Storing, and Visualizing the Data
 To keep track of the disks' status, we can collect the produced data above using data collection tools and then store them in a database (preferably time-series databases, to keep a history over time).

-In our case, we used TIG (Telegraf/InfluxDB/Grafana) which is a push-based monitoring stack and TPG (Telegraf/Prometheus/Grafana) which is a pull-based stack.
+In our case, we used TIG (Telegraf/InfluxDB/Grafana) which is a push-based monitoring stack, and TPG (Telegraf/Prometheus/Grafana) which is a pull-based stack.
 Similarly, you can use any other tools to process the output JSON data and visualize it.
 ## Data Collection Using Telegraf
 If you don't have Telegraf installed already, you can install it using the below commands and then enable its service to auto-start.
 Note that you might need to use other package managers based on your OS distribution.
 ```